 Save on Energy Bills in Hurricane with a Ductless Mini-Split System

-The system—an outdoor unit and a nearly noiseless, wall-mounted indoor unit—is frequently referred to as a mini-split heat pump.
-Heat pump systems have been used in southern locations for decades to heat and cool homes.
+The system—an outdoor unit and a nearly silent, wall-mounted indoor unit—is often referred to as a mini-split heat pump.
+Heat pump systems have been used in southern climates for decades to heat and cool homes.

 However, mini-splits are more energy efficient because they are zoned systems.
-This means you can set the heating or cooling in individual areas.
+This means you can set the heating or cooling in single areas.

-A mini-split system could also reduce your cooling costs by 30 percent, in contrast to conventional air conditioning.
-The system is able to save on energy because it uses compressors and fans to regulate cooling speeds.
+A mini-split system could also reduce your cooling costs by 30 percent, compared to traditional air conditioning.
+The system is able to save on energy because it uses compressors and fans to adjust cooling speeds.